 Follow safety rules and prevent hazardous situations: 1) Use smoking materials properly.
 Never smoke in bed.
-2) Keep matches or lighters away from children; 3) Store flammable materials in proper containers; 4) Keep electrical appliances in good condition and don't overload electrical circuits; 5) Keep stoves, barbecue grills, fireplaces and chimneys grease- and debris-free; 6) Never leave anything cooking on the stove unattended; 7) Keep portable heaters and open flames, like candles, away from flammable materials; 8) Don't let rubbish accumulate.
-Keep Alarms clean, and test them weekly.
+2) Keep matches or lighters away from children; 3) Store flammable materials in pr containers; 4) Keep electrical appliances in good condition and don't overload electrical circuits; 5) Keen stoves, harheque grills, firenlaces and chimneys grease- and dehris-free: 6) Never leave anything cooking on the stove unattended; 7) Keep portable heaters and open flames, like candle away from flammable materials: 8) Don't let rubbish accumulate.
+Keep Alarms clean, and test them eekly.
 Replace Alarms immediately if they are not working properly.
 Smoke Alarms that do not work cannot alert you to a fire.
-Keep at least one working fire extinguisher on every level, and an additional case stairs are blocked; 9) Have an escape plan and practice it regularly.
+Keep at least one working fire extinguisher on every level, and an additiona one in the kitchen.
+Have fire escape ladders or other reliable means of escape from an upper level in case stairs are blocked; 9) Have an escape plan and practice it regularly.